 2 young people, Owen and Emily, from the Foundation’s Premier League Kicks activity took part in this year’s Premier League Youth Summit.

 Mark Cooper, Sport Development Officer spoke about the duo attending the event: “Owen and Emily have already volunteered on sessions and tournaments delivered by the Foundation, so we thought it was fitting for them both to attend the event to represent us.

 “The Youth Summit Event will develop them as young leaders by taking part in workshops, discussions and activities, allowing them to have their say in shaping the programme and the communities future.”

 Premier League Director of Community, Nick Perchard, said: “The Premier League is committed to promoting equality and giving young people from all backgrounds the opportunity to have their say.
 Football is more than a game and events such as the Premier

-Premier League Head of Community Nick Perchard said: “The Premier League is committed to promoting equality and giving young people from different backgrounds the opportunity to have their say.
-The Premier League Youth Summit offers young people from across England and Wales the chance to come together to discuss the topics that matter to them, to help shape their communities.
+League Youth Summit offer young people the chance to come together to discuss the topics that matter to them, to help shape their communities.

-“It’s vital that we continue to support and empower young people from every part of the community to tell us about what matters to them and seek their thoughts on how the Premier League can best support them with the challenges they face in their everyday lives.”
+“It is vital that we continue to support and empower young people from every part of the community to tell us how the Premier League can best support them with the challenges they face in their everyday lives.”